james-b-ashworth/james-b-ashworth/README.md

 ![](https://github.com/james-b-ashworth/james-b-ashworth/blob/main/github_banner.png)
 # James B Ashworth
-## Senior Business Analyst, AT&T
+## Lead Advanced Analytics, AT&T

 ### Resume & LinkedIn
 - [James' Resume](https://github.com/james-b-ashworth/resume.md/blob/main/resume.pdf)
 - [James' LinkedIn](https://www.linkedin.com/in/james-ashworth-11514348/)

-### Currenly Working On, Education:
+### Currenty Working On, Education:

-As 2021 comes to a close I am completing my time at Kennesaw State University earning my Bachelors in Computational & Applied Mathematics.
-This frees up time to concentrate on my curriculum at Georgia Tech for a Masters in Data Analytics.
+As the dawn of 2024 unfolds, I stand on the cusp of a new chapter in my journey.
+My academic pursuit culminates at the prestigious Georgia Institute of Technology, where I am poised to attain a Master's degree in Data Analytics—a testament to my unwavering commitment to the world of data-driven insights.

+With this significant milestone on the horizon, my professional horizon widens to embrace a compelling opportunity at AT&T. In the heart of this industry titan, I'm primed to channel my expertise into the realm of Generative AI projects, where I can harness cutting-edge technology to unlock innovative solutions and drive data-driven progress.

+Join me on this exciting voyage as I explore the ever-evolving landscape of data analytics and forge new frontiers in the realm of Generative AI.
+Together, we'll embark on a journey of discovery and transformation in the world of data.

 ### Currently Working On, Personal Project:

-I am working on a deep dive into baseball statistics.
-I have been a baseball fan since I was a child, and it is my way of feeling connected to my father after his passing in 2015.
-One question I have is how does a current teams' players stack up against their opponents' current players.
-We often hear about how a player has performed against another team, but they fail to compensate for player changes YoY.
-Is it possible to create a better algorithm by breaking a team into 25 player pieces instead of a team?
+Baseball's been my passion since I was a kid, bonding me with my late father.
+Now, I'm digging deep into baseball stats, wondering how today's players really stack up against each other when teams change every year.
+My project's all about crafting a smarter algorithm that breaks down teams into their 25-player puzzle pieces.
+Stay tuned, fellow fans; we're rewriting the playbook!

 - [Adventures In Baseball Data](adventuresinbaseballdata.blogspot.com)